Sam-Blesswin/nature_marvels/readme.md

 ### Document Middleware

 It provides a way to intercept and modify data before it's saved to or retrieved from the database.
-It's useful for tasks like data validation, security measures, etc.., making it easier to customize data handling logic within your application's database interactions
+It's useful for tasks like data validation, security measures, etc.., making it easier to customize data handling logic within your application's database interactions.

+### Query Middleware

+It allows you to intercept and modify database queries before they are executed.
+It's useful for tasks like adding additional criteria to queries, implementing access control, or logging query activity.
+Query middleware helps you customize and enhance the behavior of database queries within your application.

 ## MVC Architecture